bondms/bondms.github.io/_drafts/filesystem-iteration.md

 * Consider which types of files to process; files, directories, links, etc. (find -type option).
 * Consider whether to include the top-level directory.
 For find, this is "." if no path is specified.
 Exclude with -mindepth 1 find option.
 * Consider whether to recurse into subfolders.
 Disable with find -maxdepth 1 option.
+* Consider whether to follow symlinks and whether to traverse across filesystems.
 * Specify the arguments to find in the appropriate order, especially -mindepth, -maxdepth etc.
 * Find appears to precede the item with a path (./ if no root search path is specified), so filenames that look like options (e.g. --file-name.txt) are not a problem, but it still might be good practice to consider these and protect against injection by using the -- argument to commands that support it.
+* Beware of long command-lines being split into multiple.

 ## Examples